-Over the next three weeks, this Joint Inquiry will hear from the Secretary of State, Secretary of Defense, Attorney General, and Director of National Intelligence to explain why they missed indications of the impending use of biological weapons and why we still do not have a biodefense attribution apparatus in place of the same caliber as we have for nuclear attribution.
+Over the next three weeks, this Joint Inquiry will hear from the Secretary of State, the Secretary of Defense, the Attorney General, and the Director for National Intelligence to explain why they missed indications of the impending use of biological weapons and why we still do not have a biodefense attribution apparatus in place of the same caliber as we have for nuclear attribution.

-Second, we will hear from the Secretary of Agriculture, Secretary of Health and Human Services, and Secretary of Homeland Security to explain why (after COVID-19 and other biological events affected our Nation previously) their extraordinary challenges in surveillance, detection, identification, response, recovery, and mitigation persist.
+Second, we will hear from the Secretary of Agriculture, the Secretary of Health and Human Services, and the Secretary of Homeland Security to explain why (after COVID-19 and other biological events that affected our Nation previously) their extraordinary challenges in surveillance, detection, identification, response, recovery, and mitigation persist.